Sheffield Wednesday transfers: Owls poised to bring back England under-20 international from Premier League outfit

-Sheffield Wednesday transfers: Owls poised to bring back England under-20 international from Premier League outfit Brighton
+Sheffield Wednesday transfers: Owls bring back England under-20 international from Premier League outfit Brighton

 The England youth international was an impressive ever-present after arriving at Wednesday on loan from Premier League outfit Brighton in January and did his bit to help the club secure a 'Great Escape.'

-The 19-year-old is set to be the club's second goalkeeper signing of the summer following the addition of experienced former Huddersfield Town keeper Ben Hamer.
+The 19-year-old is the club's second goalkeeping signing of the summer following the addition of experienced former Huddersfield Town keeper Ben Hamer.

 Beadle initially joined on loan from Brighton in the winter window after Albion recalled him from a separate loan at Oxford.